moorcode/scripts/README.md

 # PowerShell scripts

-If you repeat a task in the same way, automate it.
+Tasks that are repeated in the same way should be automated.
 PowerShell can be used to automate tasks through the command prompt.
 A Windows device includes Windows PowerShell and can be installed on macOS `brew install --cask powershell` and Linux (Ubuntu) `brew install --cask powershell`. __Tips:__ Always test with dummy data first to avoid data loss (use `-WhatIf`).

 ## File Management Scripts
 __What:__ Automate file transfer